Malpighia emarginata: Pests and diseases

-Nutritional values
+Nutritional value

 Acerola fruit is 91% water, and 8% carbohydrates, and contains negligible protein and fat (table).
-The fruit also supplies manganese at 29% DV, while other micronutrients are uniformly low in content (table).
-In 100 grams (3.5 oz) reference amount, acerola fruit provides an exceptional content of vitamin C at some 20 times the Daily Value (DV) (table).
-Whereas the content of sugar, soluble solids and titratable acids increases, the vitamin C content decreases with the ripening process of the fruit.
-Therefore, the immature green fruit is harvested for industrial use of the vitamin C. Besides the high vitamin C content, acerola also contains phytonutrients like phenolic acids, flavonoids, anthocyanins, and carotenoids.
+In a reference amount of 100 g, acerola supplies 32 calories, and is a rich source particularly of vitamin C at some 20 times the Daily Value (DV), with manganese at 26% DV, and other micronutrients at uniformly low levels (table).

+Whereas the content of sugar, soluble solids and titratable acids increases with the ripening process of the fruit, the vitamin C content decreases.
+Therefore, the immature green fruit is harvested for industrial use of the vitamin C.

 Uses

+Culinary

+Acerola cherry may be eaten raw or used as a juice or mixed with other, usually sweeter fruit juices.
+The fruits are used in jams, concentrates, stews, and liqueurs, possibly needing sugar to improve flavor.
+Cooked fruits are strained to remove the seeds, and the resulting sauce has uses on cake, pudding or ice cream.

+Acerola cherry powder is also used in some commercially produced breads as a bread improver.
+Because acerola also contains pigments like anthocyanins and carotenoids, it could also be used as a food colorant.

 Others

-Acerola is a popular bonsai subject because of its small leaf and fruit, and fine ramification.
+Acerola is a bonsai subject because of its small leaf and fruit, and fine ramification.
 It is also grown as an ornamental and for hedges.
-Because acerola also contains pigments like anthocyanins and carotenoids, it could also be used as a food colorant.